nlpsbr/nlpsbr/README.md

 ### 🤓 About Me
   <p>
   Passionate and Self-taught Data Scientist.
-  I have been working in the Field of Data Science since 2016.
-Always engaged in learning and self-improvement.
-  Part time Quoran and enjoy some of my time watching TV Series.
-A Marvel Fan.
   <p/>

 ### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="25"> A little more about me...